citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 A boolean console variable introduced in server version 8823 that fixes an oversight in older server versions that incorrectly limited the amount of entity ids to `8192` instead of the proper `65535` when both `set onesync on` and `set onesync_population false`.

-This ConVar does not affect whether population spawns on the server, you still need to use the `onesync_population` ConVar for this.
+This convar does not affect whether population spawns on the server, you still need to use the `onesync_population` convar for this.

-NOTE: Using this ConVar also opts you into using `sv_experimentalStateBagsHandler`
+NOTE: Using this convar also opts you into using `sv_experimentalStateBagsHandler`

 This is set to true by default